 Sue and Tim’s Strawberry Farm in Wanneroo is found conveniently off Ocean Reef Road.
 The best way to get there from the Mitchel Freeway is to exit at Ocean Reef Road and head in an easterly direction.
 Parking is available on the roadside at Sue and Tim’s Strawberry Farm.
 It was fairly busy when we went, but there always seemed to be people coming and going and parking available.

 Begin your visit at the tent, where you buy a box to fill with ripe berries (cash only).
-It is $8 for a level box of strawberries or $10 if you want to add more.
+It is $15 for a level box of strawberries (approx 3kgs).
 The farm is also sells a range of drinks.
 It is a really good idea to stay hydrated while you pick, and to slip, slop, slap.
 The stall also has pre-picked a trays of strawberries, if you’re short on time and don’t want to pick your own.
 I also noticed avocado and freshly picked garlic for sale.
 The staff at Sue and Tim’s Strawberry Farm are friendly and helpful.

 Certain areas of the field are closed to the public, and we found that the best strawberries were found past the halfway mark in each row.